|Nutritional Guidelines (per serving)|

 Stir well.
 If you feel like doing a fun mixing technique, try rolling this one.

-Adjust the seasonings to taste.
+Add and adjust the seasonings to taste.

 Garnish with a lemon and celery or pickle.